 2015-2017 Home Energy Conservation Act (HECA) Plan

 2017-2019 Home Energy Conservation Act (HECA) Plan Our HECA plan sets out the strategic and partnership context for our energy efficiency and fuel poverty work.
-It contains current performance information, our recent achievements in reducing fuel poverty and improving domestic energy efficiency, as well as our plans to deliver further improvements for the benefit of Wychavon residents.
+It contains current performance information and our recent achievements in reducing fuel poverty and improving domestic energy efficiency.
+The plan also provides insight into how we aim to deliver further improvements for the benefit of Wychavon residents.
 We will monitor our HECA plan on a quarterly basis to ensure delivery against our targets in the action plan.
 We will co-ordinate this through our Intelligently Green Group, which meets on a monthly basis.